solarisDigitalAssets/docs/docs/API_Guide.md

 On the blockchain level tokens can be received on Addresses of the underlying asset.
-To register token deposits that have been sent to the Address of the underlying asset (on the Solaris Digital Assets platform) a token Wallet MUST be created.
+To register token deposits that have been sent to the Address of the underlying asset (on the Solaris Digital Assets platform) a token Account MUST be created.

-Once a token Wallet has been created, existing Addresses of the base Wallet can receive token Deposits and all token Deposits for this Asset that happened before the creation of the Wallet will be visible to the Partner.
+Once a token Account has been created, existing Addresses of the base Account can receive token Deposits and all token Deposits for this Asset that happened before the creation of the Account will be visible to the Partner.

 ### Example